Stratoprutser/12ftio_rss/README.md

-# 12ftio_rss creates an rss feed for websites with a paywall which can be overruled with 12ft.io.
+This script creates an rss feed for websites with a paywall which can be overruled with 12ft.io.
 Just enter the websites' rss feed, and subscribe to the resulting feed.

 Recquired: a server running php and simplepie.